 Common or Blue-tailed Emerald

-This tiny little bird can be seen where flowers are.
-It’s only 8 cm and this includes the bill witch is 2 cm.
-Their relatively long bill is used to sip nectar from flowers.
+This tiny little hummingbird can be seen where flowers are.
+It’s only 8 cm and this includes the beak which is 2 cm long.
+Their relatively long beak is used to sip nectar from flowers.
 They are named after their glittering color; emerald.
 Only the female are a little more dull in color.

 A great singer and for sure the most characteristic bird of Bonaire.
 The contrast between the bright orange and the black makes this bird a pleasure to watch to.
 Combined with its melodical; a special one!
 The troupial defends its territory in a spectaculair way.